JustKappaMan/Helpful-Information/information/github/Read-ghost-notifications.md

 ---

 Sometimes something like this happens:
-* Spammers mention you somewhere on GitHub;
+* Spammers mention you somewhere on GitHub
-* Moderators delete the message/gist/repo containing the mention;
+* Moderators delete the message/gist/repo containing the mention
-* There are no notifications in your "Notifications" section but annoying blue dot is still there.
+* There are no notifications in your "Notifications" section but annoying blue dot is still there

 ---

-Execute the following command in terminal:
+Execute the following command:
 ```shell
 curl -X PUT \
     -H "Accept: application/vnd.github.v3+json" \